The Nintendo Virtual Boy on a real screen

 When everything ended up working fine, I made a dirty resistor board and added the possibility to change the hue with a momentary switch, as it just required 4 more resistors for the green and blue lines.

-Also wired the Xula board to the VB's internal power supply, directly on the 9V line from the joypad since I didn't know if I could load the step-down converter a lot more.
+Also wired the Xula board to the 9V line from the joypad since I didn't know if I could load the internal step-down converter a lot more.
 Checked the current consumption by the way, with sound at average volume:

-0.180mA originally, 0.220mA modded, which is about 20% more.
-Anyways, this mod is to make the thing playable on a TV, no point of using batteries...
+180mA originally, 220mA modded, which is about 20% more.
+Anyways, this mod is to make the thing playable on a TV, no point in using batteries...

 The second worst part was to cram everything inside the VB's casing.
 While having the thing opened I thought there was plenty of room.